Commitment to Sustainability

 - We use 4 stroke snowmobiles for lower emissions, fuel consumption, low oil use, less sound pollution and fewer belt replacements.

-- Thermostats for the floor heating systems are throttled back during times of low occupancy to keep pipes from freezing.
+- Thermostats for the floor heating systems are throttled back during times of low occupancy.

 - All motorized vehicles restricted to the main roads.
 Off road use of motorized vehicles is prohibited.